fix2544/Modern-Ecommerce-Platforms/README.md

 ## Abstract
  This project involves creating a simple modern e-commerce platform using Wordpress forms and includes modeling of business process systems from customer until delivery.

-## Table of Content
-- Summary and Synopsis of the Project
-- Introduction
-- Discussion and Details
-- Conclusion

-## Summary and Synopsis of the Project
+## Project overview
   This project is about making an e-commerce website and practicing creating a small business model using Wordpress to create a website.
-Which is my business A website about selling things like suits, shoes, hats, etc. Creating a website this time has many helpers that are important keys such as Laragon, wordpress, Visual Paradigm etc.
+Which is my business A website about selling things like suits, shoes, hats, etc. Creating a website this time has many helpers that are important keys such as Laragon, wordpress and Visual Paradigm.

-## Introduction
+## Software use
-Before we get into the business process part.
-Let's get to know the main keys that are important in creating an e-commerce website.

 **1 Laragon**
 Laragon is a portable, isolated, fast & powerful universal development environment for PHP, Node.js, Python, Java, Go, Ruby.
 It is fast, lightweight, easy-to-use and easy-to-extend.